 Employers May Suggest that Employees Present a Negative COVID Test as a Condition for Entering the Workplace

 On February 23, 2021, the Business Sector Presidency in Israel and the General Federation of Labor came out with an announcement regarding vaccinations.
 According to the announcement, which of course does not constitute binding legislation, employers can require that employees whose positions require contact with the wider public or consistent contact with at-risk populations present a negative COVID test every 72 hours.
 If presentation of a negative test is not possible, we recommend moving such employees to another position, or distancing them from other employees and customers (such as remote work).

 This announcement raises many questions.
-For example, what are the implications when an employee refuses to take a COVID test and is it appropriate for an employer to require that an employee take an invasive test for in order to carry out their work?
+For example, what are the implications when an employee refuses to take a COVID test and is it appropriate for an employer to require that an employee take an invasive test in order to carry out his or her work?
 In our opinion, an employer is not at liberty to require that its employees present a negative COVID test in order to enter the workplace, but may suggest that they take such tests.

 According to the “Green Pass” rules, some commercial and business places are required to restrict entry for those who are not vaccinated.
-That said, the Green Pass rules do not apply to employees.
-As such, in some commercial locations the customers must be vaccinated while, in the meantime, employees are not subject to such a requirement.
+With that said, the Green Pass rules do not apply to employees.
+As such, in some commercial locations, the customers must be vaccinated while, in the meantime, employees are not subject to the same requirement.

-And what about business in fields not covered by the Green Pass
+What about Businesses in Fields Not Covered by the Green Pass

-Other businesses may strive to limit their employees’ contact with unvaccinated people visiting the business, in order to preserve business continuity and employees’ health.
+Other businesses may strive to limit their employees’ contact with unvaccinated people visiting the business.
+This is in order to preserve business continuity and employees’ health.